tpaschalis/tpaschalis.github.io/_posts/2019-04-16-vim-go-setup.markdown

 ### Installing / Removing vim-go

-The easiest way to install `vim-go` if you're using Vim >=8, is to directly clone the repo on your home folder, like
+The easiest way to install `vim-go` if you're using Vim >=8, is to directly clone the repo on your home directory, like
 `git clone https://github.com/fatih/vim-go.git ~/.vim/pack/plugins/start/vim-go`

 To remove the `vim-go` plugin, you can just